Vismajor/cisco_python_taster/README.md

 >	- know the concept of a boolean flag (**a true/false variable**)
 >	- extract user output out of the logic as an example of good coding practice and separation of responsibility
 >	- understand that we have build a full stack app (data, input, logic, controller, output)

-Note: at this point depending on the time, you might tell the class to close their laptops and just pay attention to the code you are creating.
-You can make it quite discursive and indeed explain to them what Mob programming is ("like with pitchforks and torches").

 We already know that computers can store a piece of information in a little bucket, called variable.
 We can store strings, numbers or even arrays.
 But another thing we can store, and something that computers love is a true/false value (it's basically 0 or 1).
 We call them Boolean values, from the name of George Boole who popularised the idea.